cyberknight777/hugo-stuff/content/posts/how-to-rebase-a-kernel.md

 ## Introduction

 Well, I was feeling bored so I was chatting with a dude called [Anurag](https://t.me/anuragroy) in a group called [DEs/WMs](https://t.me/de_wm) regarding android kernels then he told me how his kernel was underperforming even after ricing it alot.
-I suggested him to rebase his kernel and he said he was unclear about the mentioned topic, so i wrote a long message onto how one can rebase a kernel and I thought that I should write it as a post in my site.
+I suggested him to rebase his kernel and he said he was unclear about the mentioned topic, so I wrote a long message onto how one can rebase a kernel and I thought that I should write it as a post in my site.
 So here I am writing this small guide at 04:30 in the morning.

 ## What is rebasing a kernel